microsoft/angular2-slickgrid/README.md

 ## Examples
 Example applications using this component can be found in the examples folder.
-To run the examples, run `gulp compile:examples` then run `gulp serve`.
+To run the examples, run `gulp compile:examples` (running `gulp build` will also compile the examples) then run `gulp serve`.
 This will launch a static server at the root of the project.
 Navigate a browser to `http://localhost:{port}/dist/{exampleName}` e.g `http://localhost:8080/dist/basic_application`.